 These days livestock normally travels on the roads – but on the back of a truck.
 Before the railways cows and sheep would be driven along the roads on foot.
-Jo Armistead remembers as a young girl hearing them being herded down the Fulford Road early on market day.
+Jo Armistead remembers as a young girl hearing them being herded down Fulford Road early on market day.
 She also remembers having to be driven through herds of cows at the market itself near the wall at the Barbican.
-The Market is long gone but the large numbers of pubs at Fishergate are a legacy of the thirsty work of buying and selling the livestock. you can hear Jo here –
+The Market is long gone, but the large numbers of pubs at Fishergate are a legacy of the thirsty work of buying and selling the livestock.
+You can hear Jo here.

 If you have any more information on transport links to York or any other relevant subject please contact us.